Ona Batlle: Levante

 After one season with Madrid, Batlle signed with Levante in June 2018.
 However, prior to the start of the season Batlle suffered an injury at the FIFA U-20 World Cup in August, delaying her debut for the club.
 She eventually made her first Levante appearance as a substitute in a 3–2 win away to former club Madrid CFF on 5 December 2018.
 Batlle scored her first Primera División goal in a 4–2 win over Logroño on 22 December 2018.
 On 24 June 2020, Batlle released a statement that she was not going to renew her contract with Levante and would instead become a free agent.
 She remained as one of 17 players in a class action lawsuit against the Association of Women's Football Clubs (ACFF) and the Association of Spanish Football Players (AFE) at the time, disputing the use of the Compensation List that would inflate the fee necessary for other Primera División to sign allocated players as free agents.
 Batlle's compensation was set at €500,000.

 Manchester United

 On 13 July 2020, Batlle signed a two-year contract with an option for a third with English FA WSL club Manchester United.
 She made her debut on 6 September 2020, starting in the season opener as United drew 1–1 with defending champions Chelsea.
 In total, Batlle appeared in 23 of United's 27 games during the season and was named Women's Player of the Year at the end of the campaign.
 In the first league game of the 2021–22 season, Batlle scored her first goal for the club in a 2–0 win against Reading.
 She made 21 league appearances in the 2021–22 campaign and was recognised with PFA Team of the Year honours.
+Before her contract expiration, United wanted her to stay and offered her several increased contracts, but Batlle made the decision to return to Barcelona.

+Barcelona

+On 19 June 2023, it was announced that Batlle had joined Barcelona on a three-year deal following the end of her contract with Manchester United, considered a homecoming.
+During the season, she played as wing-back on both sides and flourished, showing a high level of physicality and quality.